ehmoussi/code_aster/doc/devguide/edf-workflow.rst

 - Merge with master branch (``asterxx``) should be trivial (checked by ``check_automerge.sh``).

-  *In case of conflicts you have to merge master branch in yours first.*
+  *In case of conflicts you have to merge the master branch with yours first.
+  If your branch has several heads you have to merge them first.*

 - Check sequential and parallel builds.